ventus-ag/docs/_docs/coretasks/access-by-cli.md

 ---
-title: Clusters
+title: Access to the Kubernetes Cluster using CLI
-description: How to create a new Cluster
+description: How to get access to the Kubernetes Cluster using CLI
 tags: [ featured, coretasks ]
-# permalink: /Clusters/
+# permalink: /access-by-cli/
 ---
-# Clusters
+# Access to your cluster using CLI
 {: .no_toc }

-{% include alert.html type="info" title="Note" content="A Cluster is a group of logical objects, each of which is called a Node.
-A cluster can contain zero or more nodes." %}

 ## Table of contents
 {: .no_toc .text-delta }